 In the first of the three stages post-death, there are one of two places a person’s spirit enters upon death: spirit paradise or spirit prison.
 Spirit paradise is for those who die righteous, and whose spirit will be “received into a state of happiness, which is called paradise, a state of rest, a state of peace, where they shall rest from all their troubles and from all care, and sorrow” (Alma 40:12).
 Spirit prison is for those who “died in their sins, without a knowledge of the truth, or in transgression, having rejected the prophets” (Doctrine and Covenants 138:32).
-However, given the atoning work of Jesus, spirits have the opportunity to leave spirit prison and enter spirit paradise.
+However, given the atoning work of Christ for human sin, spirits have the opportunity to leave spirit prison and enter into spirit paradise.
 Mormons believe that in spirit prison, spirits are taught by righteous spirits about faith in God, repentance, baptism, and other principles of Christ’s gospel.
 In this place spirits are tormented by guilt and are denied rest.
-The second stage of post-death judgement occurs after Jesus’ return to the Earth where he will judge human beings.
+The second stage of post-death judgement occurs after Christ’s return to the Earth where he will judge human beings.

 1. Church of Jesus Christ of Latter-Day Saints.
 1912.
 History of the Church of Jesus Christ of Latter-Day Saints. p.
 430-432.

-4. Ludlow, D. 1992.
+2. Ludlow, D. 1992.
 Encyclopedia of Mormonism. p.
 106-107; Matthews, R. 1990.
 A Bible!
 A Bible. p.
 13.

-6. Church of Jesus Christ of Latter-Day Saints.
+3. Church of Jesus Christ of Latter-Day Saints.
 Godhead.
 Available.

-8. McDermott, G. 2008.
+4. McDermott, G. 2008.
 Is Mormonism Christian?
 Available.

-9. McDermott quoted in Carter, J. 2012.
+5. McDermott quoted in Carter, J. 2012.
 The FAQs: Are Mormons Christian?
 Available.

-10. Church of Jesus Christ of Latter-Day Saints.
+6. Church of Jesus Christ of Latter-Day Saints.
 What Mormons Believe About Jesus Christ.
 Available.

-15. Oaks, D. The Only True and Living Church.
+7. Oaks, D. The Only True and Living Church.
 Available.

 8. Church of Jesus Christ of Latter-Day Saints.
 What Do Mormons Believe about the Afterlife?
 Available.